smitbhatt20/Splunk-Enterprise-Security-ESS---SPL-Query-and-Detection-Engineering/aws-detection-notes.md

 ```

 A lookup table (`user`, `status`, `action`) makes it possible to flag unauthorized access from accounts that should no longer be active - e.g. a "terminated" user with a "success" login.
 ---

-## 3. Stale Authentication Credentials

-Stale credentials are active credentials that haven't been used for an extended period.
-Query pending - typically built as a lookup of last-auth timestamps against an inactivity threshold (e.g. 90 days).

----

 ## 4. AWS GuardDuty Finding